jessepav/lacygoill-wiki-backup/tmux/environment.md

 #### What happens if the variable doesn't exist in the environment of the shell from which I start the tmux client?

+It's given a special value: `-VAR`.
-It's set to be removed from the session environment (as if `-r` was given to the `set-environment` command).
+It means that  it's set to be  removed from the session environment  (as if `-r` was given to the `set-environment` command).

 ##
 ## manually